Superior Restoration of Murrieta Logo

 • If your book has been damaged by contaminated water, let it run in clean water.
 Hold the book shut and tightly.
 Just shake it gently to remove excess water.

-• Bring it to the drying area and let it closed.
+• Bring it to the drying area and let it close.
 Opening the book may tear the pages.

 • Insert the absorbent materials between the text block (the internal pages of the book) and the covers.
 If there is bleeding, use tin foil sheets and do the same.